wwfyde/dify-docs/en/tutorials/model-configuration/xinference.md

     Click "Save" to use the model in the dify application.

-Dify also supports using [Xinference builtin models](https://github.com/xorbitsai/inference/blob/main/README.md#builtin-models) as Embedding models, just select the Embeddings type in the configuration box.
+MoLook also supports using [Xinference builtin models](https://github.com/xorbitsai/inference/blob/main/README.md#builtin-models) as Embedding models, just select the Embeddings type in the configuration box.

 For more information about Xinference, please refer to: [Xorbits Inference](https://github.com/xorbitsai/inference)